 Step 3: Penetration Testing

-In the third phase of penetration testing, the team starts getting into the application.
+In the third phase of a 3rd party penetration testing, the team starts getting into the application.
 Real-time attacks are launched to understand the behavior of the application.
 Publicly available CVE’s for known components are also tested in this phase.

 Step 4: Reporting